 Changes in COGS

-The three inventory costing methods are:
+The three inventory costing methods include:

-If you use the FIFO method, the first goods you sell are the ones which you purchased or manufactured first.
+If you use the FIFO method, the first goods you sell are the ones you purchased or manufactured first.
 Generally, this means that you sell your least expensive products first.
 As a result, you record a lower cost of goods sold.

 With the average method, you take an average of your inventory to determine your cost of goods sold.
 This keeps your COGS more level than the FIFO or LIFO methods.

-This article has been updated from its original publication date of 08/25/2015.
+This article has been updated from its original publication date of August 25, 2015.

 This is not intended as legal advice; for more information, please click here.